-- We examined the Company's forecast cash flows which underpin management's impairment review with the latest business forecasts including consideration of the potential impacts of the Covid - 19 pandemic.
+- We examined the Company's forecast cash flows which underpin management's impairment review with the latest business forecasts.
 We tested the basis of preparing those forecasts taking into account the accuracy of previous forecasts and the historic evidence supporting underlying assumptions. - We involved our internal valuation specialists to assist us in challenging the methodology used in the impairment assessment and evaluating the appropriateness of the discount rates applied, which included comparing the weighted-average cost of capital with sector averages for the relevant markets in which the Company operates. - Evaluating the future cash flow forecasts and the process by which they were drawn up, including comparing the underlying calculations to source data; - Evaluated the independence and professional competence of the independence of the management specialist. - Performing sensitivity analyses where we flexed discount rates as they are the key assumptions against the value-in-use calculations are most sensitive; and